allefbr/ts-list-repositories/README.md

 ## React + Typescript

-Repository contains code related to my typescript study, a small boilterplate with CRA + Redux + Redux Saga + axio + typesafe-actions based on Rocketseat started
+Repository contains code related to my typescript study, a small boilterplate with CRA + Redux + Redux Saga + axios + typesafe-actions + eslint based on Rocketseat started

 In the project directory, you can run: